jeetkanjani7/jeetkanjani7.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Computer Science, The LNM Institute of Information Technology, 2018
-* M.S. in Computer Vision, Carnegie Mellon University, 2021
+* M.S. in Computer Vision, Carnegie Mellon University, 2021 (starts from Jan'2021)

 Work experience
 ======